When to Visit Rarotonga, Aitutaki and the Cook Islands

 See the Rarotonga & the Cook Islands Weather in December for a full guide.

-Again, head to our Rarotonga & the Cook Islands Weather, Seasons & Climate + Weather by Month for a complete weather and climate rundown.
+Again, head to our Rarotonga & the Cook Islands Weather, Seasons & Climate + Weather by Month for a comprehensive overview of the weather and climate, including monthly details.

 If you’re visiting the Cook Islands with the intention of doing a particular activity, then be sure to research the best seasons to do it!
 Whale watching, scuba diving, surfing, fishing, events and festivals all have “seasonal” elements.